Latest Posts

 Parque Mirador de los Nevados

-So hopefully this will have given you an idea of the options which are open to you in terms of where to stay in Bogota.
+Hopefully, I’ve given you an idea of the options which are open to you in terms of where to stay in Bogota.
 The main considerations are: the public transport connection to other parts of the city; things to do in the area; the quality of the buildings and the estrato (cost of bills) of the building.

 Tips